 Satyarthi eventually devoted his life to ending the exploitation of children.
 In 1980, he gave up a lucrative career in electrical engineering to begin activism.
 He helped found the Global March Against Child Labor, a literal march that developed into a coalition of organizations around the world working to end child labor.
 He is personally credited with rescuing 86,000 children from slavery, and he has developed a model for giving those children an education that helps them become liberators.

 In 2014, he and Malala Yousafzai were co-recipients of the Nobel Peace Prize.
-Two years later, Lynchburg College President Dr. Kenneth R. Garren and Associate Dean Atul Gupta visited Satyarthi in India and offered him an honorary doctorate, leading to Monday’s events in Lynchburg.
+Two years later, University of Lynchburg President Dr. Kenneth R. Garren and Associate Dean Atul Gupta visited Satyarthi in India and offered him an honorary doctorate, leading to Monday’s events in Lynchburg.

 Monday morning, Satyarthi met with about a dozen Bonner Leaders and Westover Honors students.
 He talked with them about a number of topics: from enjoying the unexpected snow that had fallen that morning to chanting with Parkland, Florida, students recently in the fight against gun violence.